Will-Nollert/Will-Nollert/README.md

 I’m currently
 - Teaching fullstack Javascript web development with EdX
 - Taking a class learning c++
--  Learning more web development
+-  Learning more about web development